 - Telephone calls will NOT be returned regarding the status of submitted motions, stipulations or proposed orders.
 Counsel may determine the status of any submitted motion, stipulation or proposed order by accessing the docket sheet via the internet through the PACER program.
 Telephone calls will NOT be returned if the information sought is available on the Court’s website, www.cacd.uscourts.gov.

 - If a calendar conflict exists, counsel shall immediately notify the Courtroom Deputy Clerk by telephone.

 - Procedures for reserving electronic equipment are available on the Court’s web site under “Services”.
 If the equipment is not available from the Court, counsel shall request leave to bring electronic equipment into the courtroom.
 The request shall be made by a letter addressed to the Judge with 2 additional copies, referencing the case name and number, equipment, and vehicles transporting such equipment.
-Upon delivery of equipment to the Courthouse, the letter shall be provided to Court Security for approval.
+Upon delivery of equipment to the Courthouse, the letter if approved shall be provided to Court Security for approval.

 For general information on how to order a transcript of any reported or digitally recorded proceeding, please contact 213-894-3015 or visit the court website (www.cacd.uscourts.gov) section referring to Court Reporter/Recorder Transcripts.
 If you require an estimate of cost for the preparation of a transcript, contact the court reporter/recorder for the desired proceeding.

 To determine the court reporter/recorder for a particular proceeding, go to the Court Reporter Schedule web page and click on View by Date.
 Once you've determined the correct court reporter/recorder for the desired session, click on Court Reporter Phone and Email List for contact information.